VR-EEG/GTI-EEG/README.md

 SteamVR needs to be installed from Steam Store.

-The Unity Project requires Unity Version XXXX.
+The Unity Project requires Unity Version 2019.2.14.f1.
 For running the application this is not required.